ot4i/ace-demo-pipeline/tekton/os/cp4i/README.md

 - Collect the output and return code from kubectl exec as usual, allowing the pipeline to stop on failed tests.
 - Delete the CR, and then send another kill -INT 1 to make the runaceserver code exit.

 See [13-component-test-in-cp4i-task.yaml](13-component-test-in-cp4i-task.yaml) for details on running the tests.
+Despite MQSI_PREVENT_CONTAINER_SHUTDOWN being set, there are still liveness probes running in the background, and these check for port 7600 to be active.
+In most cases, the component test server will start quickly enough to be listening on port 7600 before the container is killed, but it is possible that very slow server startup (on an overloaded node, for example) could miss the required window.
+Setting `livenessProbe.failureThreshold` (see [Integration Runtime Reference](https://www.ibm.com/docs/en/app-connect/containers_cd?topic=resources-integration-runtime-reference)) to a large value should eliminate this issue.

-Note that this splits responsibilities between the ACE operator (create the work directory and run the initial server) and the
-ACE product itself (run the tests and report the results); the operator support code in the container does not know anything about running tests.
+Note that this approach splits responsibilities between the ACE operator (create the work directory and run the initial server) and the ACE product itself (run the tests and report the results); the operator support code in the container does not know anything about running tests.
 - Anything that would also affect production (such as issues with CP4i configuration formats and other related matters) would fall under CP4i support.
 - Issues with ACE application code, JUnit options, etc, would fall under ACE product support.
 - As the tests are using the operator, the [ot4i/ace-docker](https://github.com/ot4i/ace-docker) repo is not involved, so issues should be